taggaddaaaa/taggaddaaaa/README.md

 <a href="https://www.buymeacoffee.com/taggaddaaaa"><img height="30" src="https://github.com/taggaddaaaa/taggaddaaaa/blob/master/images/icons/buy-me-a-coffee.png"></a>
 <a href="https://www.linkedin.com/in/sabinecaizergues/"><img height="30" src="https://github.com/taggaddaaaa/taggaddaaaa/blob/master/images/icons/linkedin.png"></a>
 </p>

 💬  I am a french digital strategist based on Montpellier.
 I help entreprenors to improve their visibilty and grow their business.

-🔭 I’m currently working on to create the new website of the architecte Célia Argilés Baró that will be soon available !

-⚡ Fun fact: Like cats I've got 9 lives : I am hairdresser, saler, paramedics, flight attendant, owner of an ice cream shop, webdeveloper... without having bachelor graduate.
+🐈  Fun fact: Like cats, I've got 9 lives : I am hairdresser, saler, paramedics, flight attendant, owner of an ice cream shop, webdeveloper... without having bachelor graduate.

+🔨  I’m currently working on to create the new website of the architecte Célia Argilés Baró that will be soon available !

+🎤  I love learning and teaching others:
+I gave free tips on how to use Instagram for businesses on my [Instagram Account](https://instagram.com/sabine.caizergues) and one conference on Google Atelier Numerique which attracted more than 70 people: 20 tools to improve your IG account.

-I love learning and teaching others.
-I gave a conference on Google Atelier Numerique about Instagram in 2020 and I am an ambassador of #sheMeansBusiness facebook program for the south of France.
+👩🏼‍🤝‍👩🏿  As a woman entrepreneur, I am also an ambassador of #SheMeansBusiness facebook program for the south of France.